 Best Buy vacuum cleaners

-The best vacuum cleaners top our cleaning tests and are a doddle to use.
-Scroll down for our exclusive list of Best Buy vacuums.
+We reveal the best vacuum cleaners for cleaning your home, whether you've got hard floors, carpets or pets to clean up after.

-The worst vacuum cleaners leave behind twice as much dust as a Best Buy, and they're prone to leaking dust and allergens back out into your home - ruining your hard work.
+The worst vacuum cleaners leave behind twice as much dust as a Best Buy, and they're prone to leaking dust and allergens back out into your home too - undoing all your hard work.

 We test vacuum cleaners large and small from all the main brands in our quest to find you the best models that are quiet, easy to use and clean beautifully time after time.
 And we don’t just reveal the best - we also highlight the poor scoring Don’t Buy vacuums that fail to make the grade.